 When we talk about asset location (no, that’s not a typo…), we are referring to the ability to maximize our overall portfolio’s expected, after-tax return by positioning assets between taxable and tax-advantaged accounts.
 This is sometimes also referred to as “preferred domain”.
 This approach can be most beneficial for people who have a mix of taxable and tax-advantaged accounts and who have a long enough time horizon.
 To accomplish the optimal mix, you need to place your least tax efficient investments (bonds, high turnover stock funds, etc.) into tax-deferred accounts, and your tax efficient investments (municipal bonds, index funds, etc.) into taxable accounts.

 Most retirees favor “income” and are typically looking for assets that have the best yield.
-But this approach generally produces ordinary income (taxable bonds, high-yield bonds, cash/cash equivalents such as online savings accounts, bank cds or high yield checking accounts) and tends to focus on dividends rather than long-term gains (which can have favorable tax treatment).
+But this approach generally results in a portfolio that is geared towards income generation (via taxable bonds, high-yield bonds, cash/cash equivalents such as online savings accounts, bank cds or high yield checking accounts), and that tends to focus on dividends rather than long-term gains, which can have favorable tax treatment.
 Also, many try to minimize taxes by investing in municipal bonds, even when their tax bracket does not warrant them, which produces a lower yield than taxable bonds.

-So, what’s an alternative?
-You may want to consider a “total return” spending approach.
-Instead of focusing on yield alone, you would spend from income and principal.
+So what’s the alternative?
+You may want to consider a “total return” spending approach (here’s a writeup from Vanguard about this).
+Instead of opting for a pure income portfolio to accommodate your spending, you would opt for a diversified portfolio and spend from both income and principal.
 In this way, you would be reducing ordinary income (and, therefore, taxes) and favoring long-term gains in your overall portfolio; it would steer your portfolio allocation away from an “income tilt” thus allowing a better alignment with risk tolerance and other investment considerations.

 Thus when we spend, we would not be drawing yield necessarily, but the amount we need from the appropriate accounts.
 In doing so, our spending order would be as follows: